m-kovalsky/Tabular/README.md

 https://www.elegantbi.com/post/extractmodelmetadata

 ### Metadata Import - Perspectives
-Run this script to automatically update perspectives in your model based on a text file.
-This script is in coordination with the output from the Metadata Export file.
+Run this script to automatically update the perspectives in your model.
+This script coordinates with the output from the Metadata Export file.

 ### Auto Aggs
 Coming soon...